GameSaveInfo/Docs/xml/reference/game.rst

 If a game is marked as deprecated, it means that the information provided is no longer considered correct.
 It's kept only for posterity and backwards-compatability.

 Obviously your closing tag should match your opening tag.
 Other than this, the contained tags are all the same.

+***
+Child elements
+***

+:doc:`title`
+   Defines the title for the game.
+This title will be used for all versions of the game, except for those that have an explicitily defined title.